wp-plugins/basic-comment-quicktags/readme.txt

 Eventually.
 I'm not using it right now so it's not <em>as</em> easy to test.

+= My users say they don't see anything on IE8 =

+Yeah, that's because IE8 cheerfully ignores the rules of jQuery.
+Sometimes it works, sometimes it doesn't.
+I got it to work, and then came back an hour later to no changes and it broke.
+At which point I bashed my head into the wall and went to the gym.
+Between caching and IE8 being inconsistant, I gave up.
+If anyone can fix it for everyone better than Trepmal did, you officially win.
+This is as good as I can get it.
+It works like a hero on Firefox, Safari, Chrome and IE9.

 == Changelog ==

 = 1.1 =